robinhood/faust/examples/kubernetes/README.md

 ## Faust example using kubernetes

-Example showcasing how to use fast workers inside a Kubernetes cluster.
+Example showcasing how to use Faust workers inside a Kubernetes cluster.
 This example will only work on a Mac running a docker version that supports _[Kubernetes in Docker for a Mac](https://docs.docker.com/docker-for-mac/kubernetes/)_.